andmon97/FuzzyRemoteSensingSegmentation/README.md

 - Folder 'preprocessing' contains the original dataset, the pixel dataset and the scripts to generate it.
 - The notebook "Anfis_training" is the notebook with used for the training of the 6-class segmentation model.

-Note that the report shows the segmentation with 4 classes: a subsequent work extended the segmentation to six classes.

 ****
 ### Best Model
 For the experiment the "reducedTopClass" were used, which was built by choosing the top 3 images with the greater number of pixel for each class (so for 6 classes there are 18 total images used to compose the pixel dataset).